 I don't want you to throw out all your toothpaste and oral care products you're using just yet, there are some flaws in the studies I talked about in this post and more research is needed.
 However, I do want to bring to light just how many chemicals we expose our bodies to every day, even in doing mundane things (which, if you remember, is a risk factor for gut dysbiosis in the first place).
 So, if you're in the market for a new toothpaste and you think you may be at risk (or even have) gut issues- give this a try!
 Also, don't forget other ways you can improve your gut health through diet, stress management and adequate sleep!

 Want to see how well your gut is balanced?
-Order your gut screen & report kit today!
+Schedule a free mini assessment to talk about options!
 This comprehensive report reveals how well your gut is balanced and includes customized steps to improve your gut health based on your report!

 1. Singh et al. "Influence of diet on the gut microbiome and implications for human health".
 J Transl Med (2017) 15:73

 2. Singhal, S., Dian, D., Keshavarzian, A. et al. Dig Dis Sci (2011) 56: 170. https://doi.org/10.1007/s10620-010-1263-9